riseupalex/CitComAI-Hub.github.io/docs/adaptors/iot_agent.md

 [Repository :simple-github:](https://github.com/CitCom-VRAIN/IoTAgent.NGSI-V2_to_NGSI-LD_Subscription){ .md-button .md-button--primary }

-This section explains **how to connect an NGSI-V2 broker with an NGSI-LD broker (_Fiware Orion_)** through subscriptions to an _FIWARE IoT-Agent_.
+This section explains **how to connect an NGSI-V2 broker with an NGSI-LD broker (_Fiware Orion_) through subscriptions to a _FIWARE IoT-Agent_**.
 This connection between brokers arises as an alternative to the use of [FIWARE Lepus](./lepus.md) due to the lack of testing and the experimental nature of this service.

 ![brkers_connection](./img/suscripcion_brokers.png)